Community-based Language Support

 To give you the chance to work with Hub in your language of choice, we support community-based localization.
 This effort is supported on Crowdin, a cloud-based localization management platform.
-Here, we upload all of the files that contain source strings for translation so you can use the Crowdin translation editor to localize the interface text.
+Here, we upload all the files that contain source strings for translation so you can use the Crowdin translation editor to localize the interface text.

 Translating the Hub UI

 Translations for languages that have been requested by the Hub community are available in the Community-based Localization for YouTrack & Hub project in Crowdin.
 This project uses US English as the source language for all localization efforts.
 Translation from another default language is not supported.

 This project contains source strings for both JetBrains YouTrack and JetBrains Hub.
 The source strings for each application are organized into separate folders inside the project.

 This project is open to the public.
 Anyone who wants to contribute translations is welcome.
 All you need is a Crowdin account.

 Access Crowdin in your web browser and log in or sign up for your own account.